Ocean, Bay or Both! Delaware’s Best Beaches for Fun in the Sun

 The end of summer is the start of the second season for Delaware beach travel.
 The pace slows down so you can really appreciate the region’s natural beauty.
 Bike rides are much more pleasant when you’re not mid-summer sweating.
 Coleman suggests bundling up for a beach walk.
 “The dunes are gorgeous, sparkled with frost, and sea glass and shells are churned up by winter winds.”

 The good times continue throughout the year with a number of special events.
-The highlight is Bethany Beach’s Fire and Ice Festival, scheduled for January 27, 28 and 29.
-It will feature more than 20 LED illuminated ice sculptures celebrating a movie theme with beach bonfires, tastings, live music and fireworks.
+The highlight is Bethany Beach’s Fire and Ice Festival.
+It features more than 20 LED illuminated ice sculptures, beach bonfires, tastings, live music and fireworks.

 Another reason to hit the Delaware beaches in the off season is to take advantage of dining discounts offered by participating Culinary Coast restaurants during the winter months.